Ernyoke/ervin-szilagyi-static-site/src/articles/running-serverless-lambdas-with-rust-aws.md

 ## Working with Containers

 A while ago AWS [announced container support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support) for Lambda.
 This means a Lambda project can be packaged into a Docker container and pushed to a container registry (ECR), from where it can be deployed to AWS Lambda.
-Containerizing a Lambda function comes with a few benefits, for example we can deploy a project with a size of up to 10GB.
-This can be helpful for Rust project because having a bunch of dependencies can increase the project size exponentially.
+Containerizing a Lambda function comes with a few benefits, for example, we can deploy a project with a size of up to 10GB.
+This can be helpful for a Rust project because having a bunch of dependencies can increase the project size exponentially.

 AWS provides a base image for Lambda, [`public.ecr.aws/lambda/provided:al2`](https://gallery.ecr.aws/lambda/provided) which contains all the required components to run our functions.
-To containerize our Lambda, what we have to do is to copy our executable to the image and name it as `bootstrap` (this name can be customized, but for sake of simplicity we won't do that). `provided:al2` has an entrypoint already configured to run the executable.
+To containerize our Lambda, what we have to do is to copy our executable to the image and name it `bootstrap` (this name can be customized, but for sake of simplicity we won't do that). `provided:al2` has an entrypoint already configured to run the executable.

 Taking our image a step further, we can build a [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build) Docker image.
 To accomplish this, we can use a base Rust image as the build stage, the purpose of which is do the compile and build step and to produce an executable.
 This executable will be copied over to the main image by the next second stage.
 While a multi-stage Docker image is not mandatory for our purposes, it can be helpful to automate the whole process of building Rust Lambdas.